Food and Water Bowls

 Because there are far too many homeless animals in our community already, HSNBA will not adopt an unaltered (not spayed or neutered) animal to any adopter who has an intact (not fixed) animal of the opposite sex already residing in the home to avoid an accidental litter.
 Special accommodations may be made by the Executive Director.

 HSNBA does not recommend the declawing (surgical removal of claw s) of adopted cats.
 Declawing is painful to the cat, expensive, and is considered inhumane in most countries.
 Declawing cats often leads to defenseless and serious behavior problems.

-For adopters looking to house their new pet exclusively outdoors, HSNBA staff will work closely with the adopter to insure the animal’s temperament will be conducive to an outside lifestyle.
+For adopters looking to house their new pet exclusively outdoors, HSNBA staff will work closely with the adopter to ensure the animal’s temperament will be conducive to an outside lifestyle.
 Puppies and kittens under 6 months of age need the safety and guidance of living indoors with their new family in order to bond and grow up healthy and safe.
 Therefore, HSNBA will not adopt out a puppy or kitten under 6 months of age to anyone planning on keeping their new pet exclusively outdoors.